 2021 was another busy and successful year for Sycamore, despite the continuing challenges presented by COVID.
 Our ongoing success in conservation and education is truly a team effort — by our staff, by our board and all our volunteers, and by all our wonderful supporters.
 People like you make Sycamore’s work possible.
 Thank you for all you do to protect, restore, maintain, and educate about the amazing natural heritage of southern Indiana.

 Yours in nature,

-Download our 2020 Impact Report, which is 28 pages full of stories, data, and photography to show how your donations were put to work last year.
+Download our 2021 Impact Report to see how your donations were put to work last year.
 Thank you for being a part of this success!
 Truly, we couldn’t do it without you.

 Editor: Kate Hammel